Skip to main content

 Among the most secure residential entrance doors available in the United Kingdom

 Every SteelR door is independently tested and certified to the highest security standards achievable for a residential entrance.
-Our doors carry SR3 security ratings, Secured by Design police approval and ISO 9001 manufacturing certification as standard — not as optional extras.
+Our residential steel front doors are tested to BS EN 1627:2011 RC4 single leaf, unglazed — the European framework for sustained forced-entry resistance — alongside Secured by Design police approval and ISO 9001 manufacturing certification.
 For homeowners across London, Virginia Water and beyond, this means genuine peace of mind.

 BS EN 1627:2011